Rason Special Economic Zone

-The Rason Special Economic Zone, earlier called the Rajin-Sonbong Economic Special Zone, was established in the early 1990s by the North Korean government near Rason to promote economic growth through foreign investment.
-It is similar to the Special Economic Zones set up by the People's Republic of China and elsewhere to pilot market economics in a designated controlled area.
-It is near the border with China and Russia and is a warm-water port for both countries.
+The Rason Special Economic Zone, earlier called the Rajin-Sonbong Economic Special Zone, was established by the North Korean government at Rason, bordering China and Russia, in 1991 to promote economic growth through foreign investment.
+It is similar to the special economic zones of China and elsewhere, set up to pilot market economics in a designated controlled area.
+Foreign currency may be used in the zone.
+Chinese and Russian companies have invested in the special economic zone, and Mongolia joined in about 2013.

-Chinese and Russian companies have invested in the economic zone.
-Mongolia has joined recently, and the use of foreign currency is permitted.
-Bloomberg reported that ground was broken in June 2011 on a further development stage of the zone.
-In November 2011, work began on building electricity transmission lines that will provide Chinese electricity supplies in the zone.

-Administration

 The Rason Special Economic Zone is administered by the Committee for Promotion of External Economic Cooperation (CPEEC).
-Foreign companies must be invited by the CPEEC to participate in the special zone.
+Foreign companies must be invited by the CPEEC to operate in the zone.

-The first joint North-South company, called Chilbosanmeri Joint Company, has been formally established in Rason Special Economic Zone.